Beginner Swing Weekend coming soon!

 What happens in most dance classes, where leads and follows change partners every few times we try a move, so that every follow dances with every lead.
 This is the best way to improve your connection (lead and follow) skills, as you learn a lot from how different partners lead or follow, and how different partners respond to your execution of a move.

-We advocate rotating in our beginner classes, because it is a helpful learning tool, and because it helps to establish and nurture a community of positive students sharing in a group learning environment.
+We usually advocate rotating in our beginner classes, because it is a helpful learning tool, and because it helps to establish and nurture a community of positive students sharing in a group learning environment.
 Our priority is a community of Swing dancers who mix, mingle, and participate in a joyful dance scene.
+However, due to health and safety concerns you may prefer to remain with only one or two partners throughout a class and/or dance.
+You can indicate your preference when you register and/or at class.

 For questions about levels, history of the dance, what to wear, and what music to get, see our What is Swing? page.